Causes of road car accidents.

 Do not sign any document unless it is for the police or your insurance agent.

 Be polite, but do not tell anyone the accident was your fault, even if you think it was.

 - File a Claim

 You can start the claim process immediately at the scene and add details when things are calmer.
-While filing a claim, experienced car accident law firms such as Kamper & Estrada, PLLC can help you.
 Remember to notify your insurance agent as soon as possible.

 - Get Roadside Assistance

 If your vehicle is not drivable after an accident, call for roadside assistance and request roadside service from your state.